 A Cold War, in which felt meets rubber…

 Russia has long been a leader in felt-making, especially of molded felt boots called Valenki with some thirty-six million made for the Red Army.
 Soldiers gave these boots more durability by cutting old tires to the shape of the sole and attaching them by wire over the boot.
-American companies improved this design by fabricating rubber galoshes to fit over their molded felt boots.
+American companies improved upon this design idea by fabricating rubber galoshes to fit over their molded felt boots.

 Canadians made the combination of felt and rubber world-famous in boot manufacturing.
 Kaufman Rubber (founded in 1907, later known as Kaufman Footwear) and The Rumpel Felt Company (founded in 1912) operated side by side in industry and across the street from one another in Kitchener, Ontario (formerly Berlin, Ontario).